 - Take care when using a power washer to clean the engine.
-The high-pressure fluid could penetrate the sealed parts and cause damage. - Do not spray a hot engine with cold water to avoid cracking the engine block or other engine components. - Spray Motorcraft Engine Shampoo and Degreaser (ZC-20) on all parts that require cleaning and pressure rinse clean. - Cover the highlighted areas to prevent water damage when cleaning the engine.
+The high-pressure fluid could penetrate the sealed parts and cause damage. - Do not spray a hot engine with cold water to avoid cracking the engine block or other engine components. - Spray Motorcraft Engine Shampoo and Degreaser (ZC-20) on all parts that require cleaning and pressure rinse clean.
+In Canada use Motorcraft Engine Shampoo (CXC-66-A). - Cover the highlighted areas to prevent water damage when cleaning the engine. - Never wash or rinse the engine while it is running; water in the running engine may cause internal damage.

-• 4.0L SOHC V6 engine
+4.0L SOHC V6 ENGINE